 Personalized URLs

-You can manage Shopify URLs by editing the slug – which is usually your product, collection, or blog post name.
+You can manage Shopify URLs by editing the URL handle – which is usually your product, collection, or blog post name.
 This way, you can optimize the URL for a keyword, so it’s easier to discover.
-Editing URLs also gives you more control over your store’s SEO.
-If Shopify generates a slug that’s too long, you can shorten it so it looks more organized and more SEO-friendly.

-Editable Robots.txt file
+Editable robots.txt file

 Good uptime

 Uptime is a way to measure the reliability of a platform.
-That includes online storefronts, checkout, Shopify POS, Shop Pay, Shopify payments and Shopify itself.
+That includes online storefronts, checkout, Shopify POS, Shop Pay, Shopify payments, and Shopify itself.
 Shopify currently runs on 99.9% uptime across different geographic locations in the last 90 days.

 No native product review functionality

-As of right now, Shopify doesn’t offer native product review functionality.
-It’s quite a substantial disadvantage for your store’s SEO since product reviews can create valuable UGC (User Generated Content) and send signals to search engine crawlers that people are talking about your products.
+Plus, reviews send signals to search engine crawlers that people are talking about your products.
 Not to mention that displaying reviews in your website can help build trust with your audience as you’re seen as a serious business.

-Duplicate content issue
+Duplicate content issues

 Basic structured data

 Structured data is code that tells search engine crawlers extra information about what your website is about.
-By implementing it, you get what’s called a rich snippet – a Google search result with additional data displayed, e.g., ratings, reviews, price, etc.
+By implementing it, you can get what’s called a rich snippet – a Google search result with additional data displayed, e.g., ratings, reviews, price, etc.

 You can add structured data to your Shopify store but the tool used by the platform is very basic, which can be a huge drawback for those who are serious about their SEO efforts.

-If you want to implement structured data on Shopify, you need to use a Shopify app like TinyIMG, or adjust the code yourself.
+If you want to implement structured data on Shopify, you need to use a Shopify app like TinyIMG or adjust the code yourself.

 Limited blog features